Sovereign AI

 PHILIPP FEINDERT

-Diplom-Ingenieur in power electronics.
+German Diplom-Ingenieur in Electrical Engineering and Information Technology.
 Eight years at Mercedes-Benz Research, most recently in AI strategy and forecasting.
 Connects AI strategy, infrastructure architecture, and the energy systems required to make sovereign AI operational.

 Explore Sovereign AI Deployment